 History

-In April 2015, Vu Le of NonprofitAF.com published the following blog post.
+In April 2015, Vu Le of NonprofitAF.com published the blog post Winter is coming and the donor-centric fundraising model must evolve.

 Two years later, he wrote How donor-centrism perpetuates inequity, and why we must move toward community-centric fundraising as well as 9 Principles of Community-Centric Fundraising.